Willfact 1000 IU Powder and solvent for solution for injection

 4.1 Therapeutic indications

-Willfact is indicated in the prevention and treatment of haemorrhage or surgical bleeding in von Willebrand disease (VWD) when desmopressin (DDAVP) treatment alone is ineffective or contra-indicated.
+Willfact is indicated in the prevention and treatment of haemorrhage or surgical bleeding in patients with von Willebrand disease (VWD) when desmopressin (DDAVP) treatment alone is ineffective or contra-indicated.

 Willfact should not be used in the treatment of Haemophilia A.